johnwargo/johnwargo-static-11ty/src/posts/2009/domino-&-blackberry-java-applications-part-2.md

 }
 ```

-I’m not going to explain everything that’s happening in the code – the easiest thing to do is assume it works and ignore the details.
-However, if you’re like me and you have a bunch of spare time on your hands it would probably be fun to dig through the code to see what it’s doing.
-As far as we’re concerned, it’s a black box we’re going to use to provide the plumbing we need to talk to the service.
+I'm not going to explain everything that's happening in the code – the easiest thing to do is assume it works and ignore the details.
+However, if you're like me and you have a bunch of spare time on your hands it would probably be fun to dig through the code to see what it's doing.
+As far as we're concerned, it's a black box we're going to use to provide the plumbing we need to talk to the service.

 ## In the Next Installment

-In the next installment in this series I’ll demonstrate how to write the Java application that talks to the Domino Web Service.
+In the next installment in this series I'll demonstrate how to write the Java application that talks to the Domino Web Service.

 NOTE: After publishing this article I received so many questions that I added a [part 2.5](index.php?option=com_content&view=article&id=47:dbja2&catid=2&Itemid=4) article that describes some of the limitations of the stub generator.
 Be sure to give it a read before continuing on to [part 3](index.php?option=com_content&view=article&id=67:bbdja3&catid=2&Itemid=4).